mahesh-panchal/nextflow-novice/_episodes/11-supplementary-package_managers.md

 }
 ```

-This directive can also be set in a config file:
+The `module` directive can also be assigned in a config file:
 ```
 process {

+	// available to all processes
+    module = 'cluster-utils/1.2.3'

+	// Override the module directive above for a specific process
 	withName: blast {
-		module = 'ncbi-blast/19.0.5:gnu-parallel/3.5'
+		module = 'ncbi-blast/2.9.0:gnu-parallel/3.5'
 	}
 }
 ```